-- Chandra data is stored in the (binary) FITS format however simple ASCII (text) files can be handled by many tools and applications. - When CIAO operates on data it stores processing state and processing information along with the data (keywords, subspace). - A single Chandra file can contain multiple "datasets" (e.g. data, Good Time Intervals, weight map, regions) which are stored in "blocks". - Blocks can contain image or table data. - dmlist (a command line tool) or prism (a GUI) are available to view file contents.
+- Chandra data is stored in the (binary) FITS format.
+ASCII (text) files can be handled by many tools and applications through a software library known as the "ASCII kernel" - When CIAO operates on data it stores processing state and processing information along with the data (keywords, subspace). - A single Chandra file can contain multiple "datasets" (e.g. data, Good Time Intervals, weight map, regions) which are stored in "blocks". - Blocks can contain image or table data. - dmlist (a command line tool) or prism (a GUI) are available to view file contents.